jamesshore/quixote/ROADMAP.md

 	* QElement.parent() - body has no parent and returns null
 	* QElement.add()
 	* quixote.browser.misreportsClipAutoProperty()
+		* Compatibility note: IE 8 doesn't distinguish between `clip: auto` and `clip: rect(auto, auto, auto, auto)`.
+So IE 8 won't work with `visible` descriptor.
 	* quixote.browser.misreportsAutoValuesInClipProperty()
 		* Compatibility note: IE 11, Chrome Mobile 44 miscompute `clip: rect(auto)` as '0px' (should be 'auto').
 So they can't calculate clipping values when the `clip` property is used

 ## To Do: ElementVisibleEdge descriptor